GPU acceleration of plane-wave density functional theory calculations in Abinit: Performance

 Table~\ref{tab:chebfi_lobpcg_perf} shows that the accuracy gains from \chebyshevfiltering also reduce the final number of self-consistent field (SCF) iterations required for convergence.
 In \lobpcg, the number of SCF iterations is already minimal even with few minimization lines, as the eigenvectors—particularly the last ones—are well converged.
 Thus, increasing the number of lines adds unnecessary computational workload without reducing SCF iterations further.
 In contrast, raising the polynomial degree in \chebyshevfiltering substantially improves eigenvector convergence and thereby decreases the number of SCF iterations.
 Like \lobpcg, there is a minimal number of SCF iterations beyond which no further precision is gained, while computation time continues to rise with the polynomial degree. \chebyshevfiltering thus offers an optimal polynomial degree that maximizes GPU acceleration, though this critical value likely depends strongly on the simulated material.

 One major limitation of the \chebyshevfiltering algorithm on CPUs is that the accuracy gains from increasing the polynomial degree fail to offset the filtering overhead per inner iteration.
 This leads to an overall slowdown in the self-consistent field (SCF) cycle execution time, despite fewer iterations.
 In contrast, on GPUs, Table~\ref{tab:chebfi_lobpcg_perf} shows that raising the polynomial degree pays off due to highly accelerated Hamiltonian applications.
-The inner iterations then outperform even the best-case \lobpcg scenario, without significant accuracy loss. \chebyshevfiltering also provides finer control, offering more flexibility to balance accuracy and speed by gradually tuning the degree as needed.
+The inner iterations then outperform even the best-case \lobpcg scenario, without significant accuracy loss.
+The last column of the table shows that LOBPCG achieves much higher accuracy at first inner iteration, without lowering the number of outer SCF iterations. \chebyshevfiltering also provides finer control, offering more flexibility to balance accuracy and speed by gradually tuning the degree as needed.